deutschebank/fluxnova-docs-manual/content/update/minor/712-to-713/_index.md

 1. For Developers: [Changes in Cockpit](#changes-in-cockpit)
 1. For developers: [Deployment-Aware Batch Operations](#deployment-aware-batch-operations)
 1. For developers: [Historic Process Instance Variables on Asynchronous Instantiation](#historic-process-instance-variables-on-asynchronous-instantiation)
-1. For administrators and developers: [Oracle JDBC Driver Removed from Camunda Docker Images](#oracle-jdbc-driver-removed-from-camunda-docker-images)
+1. For administrators and developers: [Oracle JDBC Driver Removed from Flowave Docker Images](#oracle-jdbc-driver-removed-from-flowave-docker-images)
 1. For administrators and developers: [PostgreSQL Support Clarification](#postgresql-support-clarification)

-This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda 7.13.
+This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Flowave.13.

 # Database Updates

-Every Camunda installation requires a database schema update.
+Every Flowave installation requires a database schema update.

 ## Procedure

 1. Check for [available database patch scripts]({{< ref "/update/patch-level.md#database-patches" >}}) for your database that are within the bounds of your update path.
- Locate the scripts at `$DISTRIBUTION_PATH/sql/upgrade` in the pre-packaged distribution (where `$DISTRIBUTION_PATH` is the path of an unpacked distribution) or in the [Camunda Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/distro/camunda-sql-scripts/).
+ Locate the scripts at `$DISTRIBUTION_PATH/sql/upgrade` in the pre-packaged distribution (where `$DISTRIBUTION_PATH` is the path of an unpacked distribution) or in the [Flowave Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/finos/flowave/bpm/distro/camunda-sql-scripts/).
  We highly recommend executing these patches before updating.
 Execute them in ascending order by version number.
  The naming pattern is `$DATABASENAME_engine_7.12_patch_?.sql`.